grscheller/pythonic-fp/README.md

 PyPI.
 Do not install it, otherwise all `pythonic-fp` namespace projects will **break**.

-I don't want to cause anyone any confusion if they should choose the name because PyPI says it is available.
+I don't want to cause anyone any confusion if someone chooses the name because PyPI said it was available.

 Its source code is in the name_claim directory.